BlueByteSystemsInc/PDMShell/src/DESTORY.md

 ---
 description: Permanently destroys deleted files in a folder.
-title: Destroy Command | PDMShell | SOLIDWORKS PDM
+title: destory Command | PDMShell | SOLIDWORKS PDM
 ---
-# DESTROY Command
+# destory
 ## Description
 The `destroy` command permanently deletes files that have already been marked as deleted in a specified directory.
 This command supports recursive deletion and filtering by date.